The Christmas Truce 1914

 Germany 3, England 2

 The Christmas Truce lasted all day in those sectors where it was observed, although it was over in most locations by nightfall.
 In some areas it continued over Boxing Day and, in a few zones, a couple of days more.
 Indeed, there were parts of the front where the absence of aggressive behaviour was conspicuous well into 1915.
 Captain J C Dunn, a medical officer in the Royal Welch Fusiliers, whose unit had fraternised and received two barrels of beer from some Saxon troops opposite, recorded how hostilities restarted on his section.
 Dunn wrote: 'At 8.30 I fired three shots in the air and put up a flag with "Merry Christmas" on it, and I climbed on the parapet.
 He [the Germans] put up a sheet with "Thank you" on it, and the German Captain appeared on the parapet.
 We both bowed and saluted and got down into our respective trenches and he fired two shots in the air, and the War was on again.'

-The war was indeed on again because the Truce was always going to be a temporary situation; it was never going to lead to anything permanent because the troops were keen to prosecute the conflict.
-Pragmatists today read the Chirstmas Truce of 1914 as nothing more than a 'blip' – a temporary lull induced by the season of goodwill but willingly exploited to improve the defences and eye out the opponent's positions.
+The war was indeed on again because the Truce was always going to be a temporary situation; it was never going to lead to anything permanent because the troops on both sides were keen to prosecute the conflict.
+Pragmatists today read the Chirstmas Truce of 1914 as nothing more than a 'blip' – a lull induced by the season of goodwill but willingly exploited to improve the defences and eye out the enemy's positions.
 Romantics assert the Truce was a grassroots effort by normal men to inject sanity into a conflict that was militarily unprecedented but increasingly insane.
 The truth lies in between, heavily leaning towards the pragmatist's view.
 Still, in our own age of uncertainty, perhaps the Truce's greatest fascination is this: that regardless of the reasoning and motives, soldiers and officers told to kill could fleetingly lower their guns and extend the hand of goodwill, peace, love and Christmas cheer.